Ivo Bobul

-Ivo Bobul (Іво Бобул; born 1953, Chernivtsi Oblast) is a Ukrainian singer.
+Ivo Bobul (Іво Бобул; born 1953) is a Ukrainian singer of Romanian ethnicity.
 Bobul won the People's Artist of Ukraine award in 1998.

 Biography

 Bobul started as a restaurant singer, before becoming part of the VIA Chernivtsi Philharmonic in 1980.
-A year later he moved to Live Water, where he replaced his future wife and companion on the stage Liliа Sandulesu.
+A year later he moved to Live Water, where he replaced his future wife and companion on the stage Lilia Sandulesu.

 Bobul was attracted by the composer Alexander Morozov, whom he joined in the composer's music center in Cherkasy.
-In Cherkasy, he made his first video, Ivo Bobul's Dusi Krinitsa.
+In Cherkasy, he made his first video, Ivo Bobul's Dushi Krinitsa.
 In 1991, Ivo returned to Chernivtsi and began singing duets with Lilia Sandulesu.
 In early 1998, Ivo Bobul was awarded the title of People's Artist of Ukraine.